 In English teaching we aim to inspire children to be confident and excited readers and writers, who want to learn.
-This is done by a carefully planned curriculum, which has a range of starting points, and strategies and is linked to the meet the requirements of the new National Curriculum introduced in 2014.
+This is done by a carefully planned curriculum, which has a range of starting points, and strategies and is linked to the meet the requirements of the Early Years Foundation Stage and National Curriculum.

 Reading and Writing in EYFS